Your emotional vocabulary matters!

 Note for the grieving: Though grief is different from sadness, I’m including it here for ease of categorization.
 However, it is quite normal (and healthy) for grief to last a much longer time than simple sadness.
 This is because grief arises not merely when you need to let something go as sadness asks you to — grief arises when you have no choice about letting go, and when you’re losing something over which you have no control.
 Grieving is a slow and languid process that takes its own time.

 If you’re grieving, re-read the grief chapter in The Language of Emotions, or contact your local hospice agency for grief support.
 In both of these places, you’ll find support for your grieving process, and you won’t be hurried or shamed out of your honest emotions.
 Grieving is a vitally important process — it’s not the opposite of happiness — and it takes its own time.

 The Single Emotion Called Shame and Guilt

-In the book, I take the word guilt out of the equation pretty quickly, because I see it as a weasel word in relation to shame.
+In my book, I take the word guilt out of the equation pretty quickly, because I see it as a weasel word in relation to shame.
 I know I’m unusual in this respect, and I’m not on a wild-eyed crusade to rid the English language of the word guilt!
 However, I do want to bring up the subject here so that readers won’t be confused by my inclusion of the word guilt in these lists.

 Here’s an excerpt from The Language of Emotions on guilt and shame: